ryandaniels/ansible-role-iptables-docker-swarm/README.md

 ## TODO

-* [x] Check for firewalld and fail out if running or enabled
+* [x] Check for firewalld and fail if running or enabled
 * [x] Problem with iptables saving Docker rules in iptables rules?
-Edit iptables-service to not save Docker-* (besides DOCKER-USER)? grep out Docker rules when saving.
+Should be fine.
 * [x] iptables_docker_ip_allow_set can't be empty.
 If it is, there's no point to this since nothing is blocked!
 * [x] add check in network adapters for * and error
 * [x] add automatic list of docker IPs in allowed list (uses IPs from inventory group docker_hosts)